tomwhartung/always_learning_python/25-d3_tutorials_to_score_bars/README.md

 **Consider making the four-letter-type on these images a link that will display this small graph when someone clicks on it.**

 ##### 3.7 Final combination

-combine the last three sub-projects into a single new sub-project and
+Combine the last three sub-projects into a single new sub-project and

 * Ensure all work with the same version of score_bars.js and score_bars.css
 * See if they will work with version 4 of d3